SOME of the games you can play with the Linguacious®flashcards

 Starting the game:

 Watch out for the Thief!

 One of the players becomes the designated dealer and shuffles all available cards.
 The youngest player always plays first on the first round.
 In subsequent rounds, the winner of the previous round goes first.
 Other players go in clockwise fashion from the first player.
 In this order, each player takes 2 cards at the start of the game from the bottom of the shuffled deck.
 Only the player taking the cards should see the cards.
 Each player decides which side of each of their cards will be facing other players when cards are held up (the idea is to make it hard for other players to guess the side that is facing you!).
 All other cards that were not distributed will be placed in a pile called the Linguacious® pile.

 The objective of the game is for players to earn points by putting down a set of three or more cards with the same suit (hearts, diamonds, clubs, or spades) or same suit color (red, blue, green, or black) at the end of their turn.
+If your specific cards have no suits (such as in our Shapes, Colors, and Numbers deck), you can use the shape or color, for example, as a common element instead.
 A set with three cards is worth 5 points, one with 4 cards worth 10 points, and one with 5 worth 15 points, and so on.
 Any cards the players still have on their hands once the game is over is worth 1 point.

 Playing the game: